lazskr/AcademicToolkit/README.md

 # Python version?
 3.11.4 (As of June 30 2023)

-# How to execute and run the Academic Toolkit?
+# How to execute and run the Academic Toolkit:
 In the terminal, simply input: python toolkit.py

 # Motivation behind this project: